cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 by degree.
 For example, if q=p^2 and the primitive element basis is {1, i}, then the vector (a, b) corresponds to the element a + b * i.

-An elliptic curve E is specified by a cubic equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.
+An elliptic curve E is specified by an equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.

-The curve E forms an algebraic group whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
+The curve E induces an algebraic group whose elements are those points with coordinates (x, y) satisfying the curve equation, and where x and y are elements of F.
 This group has order n, meaning that there are n distinct points.
+This document uses additive notation for the elliptic curve group operation.

 For security reasons, groups of prime order MUST be used.
 Elliptic curves induce subgroups of prime order.
 Let G be a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
-The process of sending an arbitrary elliptic curve point to a point in G is called clearing the cofactor.
-This operation is described in {{cofactor-clearing}}.
+An algorithm that takes as input an arbitrary point on the curve E and produces as output a point in the subgroup G of E is said to "clear the cofactor."
+Such algorithms are discussed in {{cofactor-clearing}}.

 Certain hash-to-curve algorithms restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
 For each